Welsh Corgi (Pembroke) vs Welsh Springer Spaniel: Complete Comparison (2026)

 Health and Lifespan Comparison

 Welsh Corgi (Pembroke) has a typical lifespan of 12-13 years, while Welsh Springer Spaniel lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Welsh Corgi (Pembroke) is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Welsh Springer Spaniel faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Welsh Corgi (Pembroke) is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+Welsh Springer Spaniel faces its own health challenges including skeletal and joint concerns, Eye Conditions, Other Concerns.
 Welsh Corgi (Pembroke) has 2 documented predispositions compared to 3 for Welsh Springer Spaniel, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health